 So, what is the ultimate Belizean food you should definitely try?
 There are unlimited options to consider.
 The food is fresh and flavorful, but new visitors can find it challenging to figure out where and what to eat.
 This article will guide you on your hunt for the best foods in Belize that should make your mouth water just reading about them.

-Also, if you’re curious about other food from the same region, check out our guide to the most popular Yucatecan dishes.
+Also, if you’re curious about other food from the same region, check out our other guides!

 Best Belize Food